Localization techniques in circle-equivariant KK-theory: Introduction

 \section{Introduction}

 This article has several purposes.
 The first is to show that many \(\TT\)-C*-algebras are not \(\KK^\TT\)-equivalent to any commutative \(\TT\)-C*-algebra, even though both they and their cross-products by \(\TT\) are in the boostrap category.
 These examples include the Cuntz-Krieger algebras \(O_A\) with their usual circle actions.
-The proof of this statement is very simple.
-We use a simple \(\K_*^\TT\)-theoretic obstruction to commutativity based on ideas of Atiyah, Bott and Segal.
+To prove this statement we use a simple \(\K_*^\TT\)-theoretic obstruction to commutativity based on ideas of Atiyah, Bott and Segal.

-One should note that this phenomenom is in sharp contrast to the non-equivariant situation, in which \(\KK\) does not obstruct commutativity at all: in fact, as is well-known, every C*-algebra in the boostrap category is, up to \(\KK\)-equivalence, commutative.
+The phenomenom just described is in sharp contrast to the non-equivariant situation: every C*-algebra in the boostrap category is \(\KK\)-equivalent to a commutative one.